 Because of the numerous risks and uncertainties associated with product development, commercialization and regulations of our industry, we are unable to accurately predict the timing or amount of increased expenses or when, or if, we will be able to achieve or maintain profitability.
 Until such time, if ever, as we can generate substantial revenue sufficient to achieve profitability, we expect to finance our operations through a combination of equity offerings, debt financings and strategic alliances.
 We may be unable to raise additional funds or enter into such other agreements or arrangements when needed on favorable terms or at all.
 If we are unable to raise capital or enter into such agreements as, and when, needed, we may have to significantly delay, scale back or discontinue the further development and commercialization efforts of one or more of our products, or may be forced to reduce or terminate our operations.
-Additionally, in March 2023, the U.S. Department of Health and Human Services' Health Resources and Services Administration, or HRSA, announced initiatives designed to improve the Organ Procurement and Transplantation network, or OPTN, including its intent to solicit contract proposals to manage the OPTN, which is currently operated by the United Network for Organ Sharing, or UNOS, under a contract that expires in September 2023.
-The potential impact of these initiatives on our business, including on our NOP, is uncertain at this time.
+In March 2023, the U.S. Department of Health and Human Services' Health Resources and Services Administration, or HRSA, announced initiatives designed to improve the Organ Procurement and Transplantation network, or OPTN, including its intent to solicit contract proposals to manage the OPTN, which is currently operated by the United Network for Organ Sharing, or UNOS, under a contract that expires in September 2023.
+Additionally, on July 25, 2023 and July 27, 2023, the U.S. House of Representatives and U.S. Senate, respectively, passed the Securing the U.S. Organ Procurement and Transplantation Network Act, which expressly authorizes HRSA to award multiple grants, contracts or cooperative agreements to support the operation of the OPTN and specifies that the OPTN shall be operated through awards that are distinct from awards made to support the organization tasked with supporting the networks' board of directors.
+The impact that the HRSA initiatives and the U.S. Organ Procurement and Transplantation Network Act, if signed into law, may have on our business, including on our NOP, is uncertain at